 Buildings make up a quarter of Washington’s carbon emissions, polluting more than any other sector except transportation.
 Almost half of that pollution comes from burning fossil fuels, mostly gas, for space and water heating.

 Fifteen years ago, Washington legislators recognized that constructing more and more buildings that burn fossil fuels would catapult the state’s carbon pollution problem from bad to worse.
 In 2009 policymakers passed Senate Bill 5854, establishing new requirements for the state’s energy code, which regulates the design and construction of new buildings.
-The law mandated that the energy code help achieve a statewide goal of constructing emissions-free homes and buildings by 2031.
+The law mandates that the energy code lead to “increasingly energy efficient homes and buildings” and help achieve a statewide goal of emissions-free new construction by 2031.

 Buildings make up a quarter of Washington’s carbon emissions, polluting more than any other sector except transportation.
 Almost half of that pollution comes from burning fossil fuels, mostly gas, for space and water heating.